 Emmanuel is also an animal-lover.
-Earlier this month, she advocated for her fans to stay away from elephant tourist attractions such as rides after a trip to the Phuket Elephant Sanctuary in Thailand.
-Her Instagram also regularly features photos of cats and dogs – both her own and those she meets.
+She advocated for her fans to stay away from elephant tourist attractions,after a trip to the Phuket Elephant Sanctuary in Thailand.
+Her Instagram also regularly features photos of cats and dogs — both her own and those she meets.
 In January 2017, she joined The Body Shop and Cruelty Free International’s campaign against cosmetic animal testing.

 3. Jerome Flynn

-British actor Jerome Flynn – who plays sellsword and ally to Tyrion and Jamie Lannister, Bronn – is the most recent addition to the vegan “Game of Thrones” cast.
-Earlier this month, he appeared in a PETA ad, stating that there is no such thing as humane meat.
+British actor Jerome Flynn — who plays sellsword and ally to Tyrion and Jamie Lannister, Bronn — is the most recent addition to the vegan “Game of Thrones” cast.
+He has appeared in a PETA ad, stating that there is no such thing as humane meat.
 “British farmers would like us to imagine their animals in green pastures and barnyard scenes of years gone by.
 But I’m sorry to say that the reality is far from idyllic,” he said, advocating for a vegan diet at the end of the video.

 Vegan co-star Dinklage may have played a role in helping Flynn cut animal products out of his diet. “[W]e talked about how much being vegetarian or vegan matters.
 It’s very important,” he told UK-based animal rights organization Viva!, of which he is a patron, in 2016.
 In the same interview, he revealed that he’s a big fan of Violife’s vegan cheese.